-While projects and deadlines are important, it’s our foundational habits—the little things that make us more productive—that help us reach those goals.
-So to help you and your team stay on top of tasks big and small, we’ve compiled a list of good habits you can do in Slack—like setting daily tips and annual reminders—all designed to keep you on track.
+While projects and deadlines are important, it’s our foundational habits—the little things that make us more productive and efficient—that help us reach those goals.
+So to help you and your team track tasks big and small, we’ve compiled a list of good habits you can do in Slack—like setting daily tips and annual automated reminders—all designed to keep you on track.

-No matter your feelings about them, meetings are a part of everyday work life for every team, and Slack can help you keep tabs on and even streamline them.
+No matter your feelings about them, meetings are a part of everyday work life for every team, and Slack can help you manage meetings and streamline related tasks.

 Check out the Google Calendar app for Slack.
 Once you attach it to your main work calendar, you can set it to show your daily schedule via direct message.
 A list of all your meetings and appointments delivered at 8 or 9 o’clock in the morning is a perfect way to hit the ground running and plan your day as soon as you get to your desk.

-We’ve talked about automating stand-up meetings in Slack before, and it remains a great way to replace a 15- 30-minute in-person meeting with a quick Slack message in a channel or on a thread you share with your teammates.
+We’ve talked about automating tasks like stand-up meetings in Slack before, and it remains an efficient way to replace a 15- 30-minute in-person meeting with a quick Slack message in a channel or on a thread you share with your teammates.

-Weekly reminders are great for giving your teams a nudge in their channels.
-Use them to remind everyone of weekly tasks like turning in timesheets, or do fun things like posting throwback photos on Thursdays, or foster team building by posting end-of-week reflections.
+Automated weekly reminders are great for giving your teams a nudge in their channels.
+Use them to remind everyone of weekly task management like turning in timesheets, or do fun things like posting throwback photos on Thursdays, or foster team building by posting end-of-week reflections.